FlavioAMiceli/libft/README.md

 Besides the project's specifications I've also included functions to use doubly linked lists and hash tables.

 ### Installation
-First of all clone this repo.
 The library is made using the included makefile.

 [1]: https://www.gnu.org/software/libc/
 [2]: https://www.codam.nl/